Housing Aid (APL, ALS): How to Reduce Your Student Rent in France

 Introduction

 Ready?
-Let’s dive in! 😊
+Let’s dive in 😊

 What Is Housing Assistance, and Who Can Benefit?

-What Are the Eligibility Criteria?
+What Are the Eligibility Conditions?

-• Status: You must be a tenant or co-tenant with a lease in your name.
+Status: you must be a tenant or co-tenant with a lease in your name.

 How Much Can You Receive Per Month?